 Many employers will kick in a little extra towards your retirement plan.
-(A common scenario is they’ll match half of what you contribute up to a maximum of 6% of your salary).
+(A common scenario is they’ll match half of what you contribute up to a maximum of 6% of your salary.)
 If this is the case, then you want to AT LEAST contribute the maximum amount they’ll match.
 If you don’t, it’s like turning down part of your salary.
-If your boss handed you a $500 bonus check would you say “no, thanks”?
-Of course not!
-So don’t pass up employer 401k matching, either!

 Make retirement contributions as aggressively as you comfortably can.
-Hit Level 1, then step up only after you’ve paid off high interest credit card debt and saved $5-10k for emergencies.
-Balance 401(k) contributions made with pre-tax dollars with a Roth IRA, which will provide income that’s tax-free at retirement.
+Hit Level 1, then step up only after you’ve paid off high-interest credit card debt and saved $5,000-$10,000 for emergencies.
+Balance 401(k) contributions made with pretax dollars with a Roth IRA, which will provide income that’s tax-free at retirement.

-Just how much should you have saved for retirement before your thirtieth birthday?
+So how much should you have saved for retirement before your 30th birthday?